reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

 # Usernames
 Many chat-widgets use a username filter-list to hide bot messages or maybe even certain people.

-To make this easier, we implemented `notOnList(list)` which checks if the username is not on the given list.
+To make this easier, we implemented `usernameOnList(list)` which checks if the username is on a given list.

 We strongly advise you to only use this to filter out bot messages and not to strictly exclude people from your chat though.